Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound: The General Framework

 In the previous analysis, we focused on simulating the dynamics of low-energy input states for a given Hamiltonian.
 We assumed the quantum state is chosen in the low-energy subspace under a threshold $\Delta$.
 However, the state preparation on near-term devices is not perfect, resulting in a Gaussian tail distribution over higher energy states on the energy spectrum.
 It is natural to ask if the improvement obtained by low-energy simulations persists under the imperfect state preparation scenario.
 In the following, we provide an affirmative answer to this question.

-For technical simplicity, we focus on pure states and suppose the perfect input state $\ket{\psi_p}$ has energy $\Delta$ and denote the actual input state to be $\ket{\psi}$.
-In general, the mean energy and variance of $H$ in the state $\ket{\psi}$ is
+{In real quantum systems and experiments, the actually prepared states usually deviate from the ideal states due to thermalization~\cite{banuls2020entanglement,ge2019faster,lu2021algorithms}, which results in a Gaussian tail on the spectrum distribution beyond the energy threshold $\Delta$}.
+We focus on pure states. and suppose the perfect input state $\ket{\psi_p}$ has energy $\Delta$, and denote the actual input state to be $\ket{\psi}$.
+After thermalization deviation, the mean energy and variance of $H$ in the state $\ket{\psi}$ is

 In the case when $H$ is local and $\ket{\psi}$ has finite correlation length, $\sigma_\psi^2$ will scale as $O(n)$~\cite{banuls2020entanglement}.
-Assuming imperfect state preparation, we adapt $E_\psi=\Delta$ and $\sigma_{\psi}^2\ll \Delta$ from current analog state preparation schemes~\cite{ge2019faster,lu2021algorithms}.
+Assuming imperfect state preparation, we adapt {$E_\psi=\Delta$} and $\sigma_{\psi}^2\ll \Delta$ from current analog state preparation schemes~\cite{ge2019faster,lu2021algorithms}.
 Quantitatively, the support of the imperfect input state is a Gaussian distribution with parameter $\sigma_\psi$ around $\Delta$.
 By using the error representation in \eqref{eq:SimErrRep} and \eqref{eq:SimErrRepDelta}, we can compute the simulation error $\text{Err}_{\text{imp}}$ as:

 where